 Five other murder convictions were thrown out because of the McGirt decision a week before Cooper’s sentence was discarded.

 Though the Supreme Court threw out McGirt’s conviction, his case was retried in federal court and a jury found him guilty in November of two counts of aggravated sexual abuse in Indian Country and one count of abusive sexual contact in Indian Country.

 Each count that McGirt was found guilty on is punishable by not less than 30 years and not more than life imprisonment, a fine up to $250,000 or both.

-The Oklahoma Media Center, launched by Local Media Foundation with financial support from Inasmuch Foundation and the Walton Family Foundation, is a collaborative of mulitple Oklahoma newsrooms/outlets that includes print, broadcast and digital partners.
+KFOR is proud to be part of The Oklahoma Media Center, launched by Local Media Foundation with financial support from Inasmuch Foundation and the Walton Family Foundation, which is a collaborative of multiple Oklahoma newsrooms/outlets that includes print, broadcast and digital platforms.
 The OMC’s latest project focuses on the McGirt SCOTUS ruling.
-This story is part of that effort.
+This story is part of that effort called Promised Land